 AdWords Ad Text

-AdWords Ad Text: Brief Description
+AdWords Ad Text: Brief Summary

 AdWords ad text refers to the copy that is used on advertisements created and paid for via Google Ads.
 Formerly known as Google AdWords, this is an advertising network, which is operated by Google, and which allows businesses and online marketers to buy ad space on search engine results pages (SERPs).
 These advertisements are then displayed to users based on the search queries they enter, allowing marketers to target ads towards the most relevant users.

 The adverts produced via this method consist of a headline, a text description and a URL, and these components are what make up AdWords ad text.
 The copy here needs to be used to entice users to click and, ideally, to try to get them to perform an action once they land on the page the advertisement links to.
 Crucially, the quality of your AdWords ad text can have a direct influence on where your advert places on search engine results pages, affecting visibility.